A picture tells a thousand words.

 What do the photos of small scale farmers, organic growers, sustainable farmers, and regenerative agriculture growers show us?

 A sea of almost all white faces holding up their prized crops or hauling hay.
-Sure, once in a while we see a more colorful face, usually in an article about urban farming, but overall the face of farming is white.
+Sure, once in a while we see a more colorful face, usually in an article about urban farming, but overall the face of farming in the USA is white.
 Over 95% of farmers are Caucasian (full disclosure, I am one of them and you can see me in the photo).
+Now, there is nothing wrong with white farmers, but why don't we see more diversity in this area?

 According to the 2017 USDA census there are: